Licursi-dev/cyber-risk-awareness-hub/README.md

 No permission is granted to copy, redistribute, modify, publish, sell or reuse any part of this project without the prior written permission of the author.

-Purpose

-This project was created to demonstrate how software development can be used to address real-world cyber security challenges.
-It combines cyber security education with practical application development and explores how interactive training can help reduce human error, which remains one of the most significant causes of successful cyber attacks.